uber/baseweb/src/accordion/README.md

 * `expanded?: boolean false`
   * Defines if the panel is expanded.
 If set to `true` the panel is rendered expanded.
   * Note: `expanded` property on `Panel`s provided as `Accordion` children will be ignored.
-This is handled by the `Accordian` component implicitly.
+This is handled by the `Accordion` component implicitly.
 * `disabled?: boolean = false`
   * Defaults to the `disabled` value provided by the parent `Accordion` component.
   * Determines if the panel is disabled.
 When explicitly set on `Panel` it will override the disabled